JRHacka/Blog-Site/jrhacka/content/post/Legacy.md

 -T3 = Speed level.
 (Options 1-5 with 1 being slowest and 5 fastest)

--oA = output namp in the three formatss to the specified file path.
+-oA = output namp in the three formats to the specified file path.
 {{% /notice %}}

 While that is running let's go ahead and see if we can find anything at the IP.
 Open up a web browser and put in the target machines IP address.
 We don't get any results, but we'll check a couple of the usual directories just in case.
-I searched around using /admin /login /user /signin /contact and got nothing, so lets dive in to those NMap results.
+I searched around using /admin /login /user /signin /contact and got nothing, so let’s dive in to those NMap results.
 ```bash
 Starting Nmap 7.92 ( https://nmap.org ) at 2022-07-31 15:13 EDT
 Stats: 0:00:01 elapsed; 0 hosts completed (1 up), 1 undergoing Connect Scan